 (1) Based on information provided in a Schedule 13D filed by RA Capital Management, L.P., Peter Kolchinsky, Rajeev Shah and RA Capital Healthcare Fund, L.P. on July 12, 2021.
-Consists of (i) 6,965,568 shares of common stock held by RA Capital Healthcare Fund, L.P., or RA Capital Nexus Fund, L.P., or RA Nexus, and (iii) 311,170 shares of common stock held by Blackwell Partners LLC-Series A, or Blackwell.
+Consists of (i) 6,965,568 shares of common stock held by RA Capital Healthcare Fund, L.P., or RA Healthcare, (ii) 987,244 shares of common stock held by RA Capital Nexus Fund, L.P., or RA Nexus, and (iii) 311,170 shares of common stock held by Blackwell Partners LLC-Series A, or Blackwell.
 RA Capital Management, L.P., or RA Capital is the investment manager for RA Healthcare, RA Nexus and Blackwell.
 The general partner of RA Capital is RA Capital Management GP, LLC, or RA Capital GP, of which Peter Kolchinsky and Rajeev Shah are the managing members.
 RA Capital, RA Capital GP, Peter Kolchinsky and Rajeev Shah may be deemed to have voting and investment power over the shares held of record by RA Healthcare, RA Nexus and Blackwell.
-RA Capital, GP, Peter Kolchinsky, and Rajeev Shah disclaim beneficial ownership of such shares, except to the extent of any pecuniary interest therein.
+RA Capital, RA Capital GP, Peter Kolchinsky, and Rajeev Shah disclaim beneficial ownership of such shares, except to the extent of any pecuniary interest therein.
 The address of RA Capital is 200 Berkeley Street, 18th Floor, Boston, Massachusetts 02116.